bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

 Java Management Extensions (JMX) is a technology to read and write runtime information from a java processes.
-This allows monitoring tools to monitor the state the Axon.ivy Engine, e.g. with :ref:`visualvm`, Java Mission Control or Nagios.
+This allows monitoring tools to monitor the state of Axon.ivy Engine, e.g. with :ref:`visualvm`, Java Mission Control, Nagios, Prometheus, etc.
 A monitoring tool that runs on the same machine and with the same user as the Axon.ivy Engine can connect to Axon.ivy Engine without any additional configuration.